CeliaBenquet/public/exams/midterm/2017/Theory-Questions.md

 - ___Justification:___

 Adapter allows to use the external service with the app by creating an adapter to get the Color correspondance back from the raw hexadecimal value.
+Transform app output to the need value for our app.
+Wraps the service's interface and transforms it into the interface the the app expects.

 ### Question 6 [3 points]

 An ex-employee of your software company wrote a library that creates different shapes.
 In your current project you are using the compiled code, with no access to the source code.
 You discover a bug in the library's behavior.
 Which of the following are potential solutions to this problem?

 - [y] If it doesn't affect your code, you leave it as-is and file a bug
-- [n] You re-write the library
+- [y] You re-write the library => if affect code need to change the behavior
-- [n] You use the Decorator design pattern to correct the behavior
+- [y] You use the Decorator design pattern to correct the behavior => layer on top of the library to correct the bad behavior
-- [y] You write a test case that demonstrates the misbehavior
+- [n] You write a test case that demonstrates the misbehavior => doesn't solve the problem.

 ### Question 7 [4 points]